-Here’s whether your school can see what you search for when you connect your phone or laptop to the school Wi-Fi:
+Here’s whether your school Wi-Fi can see what you search for:

 Yes.
 If you connect to Wi-Fi run by the school, they can see your internet activity.